GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Data Construction

 As shown in Fig.~\ref{fig:grasp_bench}, images with high scores typically lack visual clarity or contain limited semantic information, making them unsuitable for constructing reasoning-intensive prompts.

 For the remaining high-quality images, we employ Gemini-2.5-Pro~\cite{gemini} to generate reasoning-oriented prompts.
-Each data point consists of (1) a visually grounded question with logical reasoning requirements, (2) a directional answer referencing specific spatial locations, and (3) a detailed explanation chain.
+Each data point consists of three elements: 1) a visually grounded question with logical reasoning requirements, 2) a directional answer referencing specific spatial locations, and 3) a detailed reasoning chain.
 Human annotators then identify positive points based on the answer and apply SAM2~\cite{sam2} to generate corresponding segmentation masks.
 For ambiguous or invalid cases, samples are discarded.
-In rare cases where SAM2 fails to produce satisfactory results, manual segmentation is performed using LabelMe~\cite{labelme}.
+In rare instances where SAM2 fails to produce satisfactory results, manual segmentation is performed using LabelMe~\cite{labelme}.
+All manually annotated cases undergo cross-validation by two independent annotators, and only those achieving full agreement are retained to ensure annotation correctness.

-As a result, we construct GRASP-1k, a high-quality benchmark of 1071 reasoning samples with fine-grained segmentation annotations based entirely on OOD imagery, offering a rigorous testbed for evaluating geospatial pixel reasoning.
+As a result, we construct GRASP-1k, a high-quality benchmark of 1071 samples based entirely on OOD imagery, offering a rigorous evaluation for geospatial pixel reasoning.